 Furthermore, getting up to stand during the day can force you into a more upright position to improve your posture.
-We’re not designed to stand for 8 hours straight either, but it’s better than sitting. i recommend to work up to standing about 50% of the day.
+We’re not designed to stand for 8 hours straight either.
+However, varying your posture will help you get out of hunched over posture.
+I recommend to work up to standing about 50% of the day.
 Here are some of the health benefits when using a standing desk:

 - Strengthens your core and postural muscles